 - Targets should be at least 2:1 risk/reward

 A bear flag is identical to a bull flag except the trend will be to the downside.

-Here, in this article, I try to explain the How to Trade Bull Flag and Bear Flag Patterns in Trading.
+In the next article, I am going to discuss How to Become a Successful Trader.
+Here, in this article, I try to explain How to Trade Bull Flag and Bear Flag Patterns in Trading.
 I hope you enjoy this Bull Flag and Bear Flag pattern in the Trading article.
-Please join my Telegram Channel to learn more and clear your doubts. https://t.me/tradingwithsmartmoney.
+Please join my Telegram Channel and YouTube Channel as well as my Facebook Group to learn more and clear your doubts.